 It's best to begin by reading through the whole chapter and then take note of the ending in 13,53.
 This verse is Matthew's usual way of ending a discourse as we have already seen (7,28; 11,1).
-Once again the evangelist has adapted the phrase to indicate the theme of the chapter.
+Note how the evangelist has adapted the phrase to indicate the theme of the chapter.

-We can then note how the theme of parables is announced at the beginning in 13,3 and how the theme runs through the whole of the discourse.
-Parables are mentioned again in the conclusion in verse 53 as well as several times during the discourse up to the conclusion at 13,53..
+Then note how parables are announced at the beginning in 13,3 and how the theme runs through the whole of the discourse.
+Parables are mentioned several times during the discourse up to the conclusion at 13,53..

-Next, we can note how 13,1 is a simple transition from what precedes, there is no major break.
 We can also note how a new scene opens in 13,54 for the final verses of the chapter (13,54-58).
-Check at this stage that there is a new beginning in chapter 14.
+Check as well that there is a new beginning in chapter 14.

-We can therefore see the broader setting given to this discourse by comparing 12,46-50 with 13,54-58 as we did when we read 12,46-50.
-What are the implications of this comparison for our reading of these parables?
+We can see the broader setting given to this discourse by comparing 12,46-50 with 13,54-58 as we did when we read 12,46-50.
+What are the implications of this frame for our reading of the parables?

 Think just what we mean in a general way by a parable: note the word which is common to verses 24,31,33,44,45 - but which is not found in 13,3.
-We can see too that Jesus makes some specific comments about parables in verses 10-17, about which more in due course.
-We can also see that there are two types of parables in this chapter.
+See too that Jesus makes some specific comments about parables in verses 10-17, about which more in due course.
+See that there are two types of parables in this chapter.

 We now need a response to these initial comments.

 The Gospel of Mark also has a parable discourse, chapter 4.
 We saw with chapter 12 how Matthew is following Mark at this point so a simple comparison of the two discourses will be useful.
-Following the parable of the sower, 13-1-23 (Mk 4,1-20, also Lk 8,4-14), you will discover how different are the two discourses and how many of these parables in chapter 13 are unique to Matthew.
+This will show how different are the two discourses and how many of the parables in chapter 13 are unique to Matthew.
 Look also at Luke, Lk 8,4-15.